Zinbo/software-dev-repository/content/posts/Algorithms/index.md

 average/worst: O(n)<sup>2<sup>

 ## Merge sort
-This is a recursive method.
+This is a recursive method:
 - Divide list into two halves
 - sort the two halves recursively
-- merge the two havlves
+- merge the two halves

+To merge:
+We copy over the array to a new array, and we need to hold 3 indicies:
+- `i`, the current element in the first half
+- `j`, the current element in the second half
+- `k`, the current element in the sorted result.

+We compare the value at `i` and value at `j`, we take the smallest one and place it at `k`, and increment either `i` or `j`, depending which element we took.
+We do this until we reach the end of both halves.

 Time Complexity:
 - O(NlogN)

 Space Complexity:
-- uses extra space proportional to N.
+- uses extra space proportional to `N`.

-To merge:
-We copy over the array to a new array, and we need to hold 3 indicies:
-- i, the current element in the first half
-- j, the current element in the second half
-- k, the current element in the sorted result.

-We compare the value at i and value at j, we take the smallest one and place it at k, and increment either i or j, depending which element we took.
-We do this until we reach the end of both halves.

 ### Top Down Merge Sort